staadecker/staadecker.github.io/content/blog/stats.md

 [^1]: See for example this [StackExchange answer](https://stats.stackexchange.com/a/675).

 Although technically correct, I don't find this definition particularly helpful.
 Rather, I like to think of probability as the field of pure mathematics that serves as the foundation of statistics, a field of applied mathematics.
-Probability tells you what to expect given a fully-defined mathematical problem.
+Probability tells you what to expect given a fully defined mathematical problem.
 Statistics suggests how one can convert the real world into such a problem and meaningfully interpret the problem's results.
 Probability is entirely built upon a [:set of mathematical axioms](#x-probability-spaces).
 Statistics is built on probability with an added sprinkle of _philosophy_.

 For example, frequentist statistics (the focus of this course) adopts of philosophical framework reminiscent of Plato's cave.
 It assumes that there exists a real world containing the truth we wish to find, but we cannot directly observe this real world.
 Rather, we only get to observe samples drawn randomly from this real world from which we are to make inductions about the real world (aided by tools from probability).
 Bayesian statistics is another approach to statistics grounded in a different philosophy.
 In general, the application of probability to the real world is a contested and fascinating area of philosophy[^2].